top of page

 The Truth about Being an Author:

 It’s awesome!
-We’ll talk about what it looks like to be an author and how a book is made.
-We’ll also talk about how hard work and perseverance can make a dream into reality and how important it is for kids to dream big.
+We’ll test our knowledge about what it takes to be an author and what the career entails, including some surprising skills I've had to learn on the job.
+We’ll talk about how hard work and perseverance can make a dream into reality and how important it is for kids to dream big.
+This is an interactive program that encourages student participation.

 Grades: K-2, 3-6, middle school, high school